MackGrissom/React-Hooks-Bible/src/pages/index.md

 ---
-title: Getting started
+title: Getting started With React
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: React Basics
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Let's start from the very beginning - what is React..
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Let's start from the very beginning - what is React..{% .lead %}

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="React Documentation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

 {% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}